howardhamilton1/cse15l-lab-reports/LabReport4.md

 Keys pressed: g, i, t, < spacebar >, c, l, o, n, e, < spacebar >, g, i, t, @, g, i, t, h, u, b, ., c, o, m, :, h, o, w, a, r, d, h, a, m, i, l, t, o, n, 1, /, l, a, b, 7, ., g, i, t

-After forking the lab7 repository from Github, I used the "git clone" command, which clones the repository to my ieng6 terminal that I opened.
-I used the git clone command with the SSH key that I found on my fork of the repository.
+After forking the lab7 repository from Github, I used the ```git clone``` command, which clones the repository to my ieng6 terminal that I opened.
+I used the ```git clone``` command with the SSH key that I found on my fork of the repository.

 ## Step 6: Run the tests, demonstrating that they fail